 Field Experiences Field experiences are important and essential components of the initial teacher education programs at IU Kokomo.
-All students must complete a series of continuous and ongoing experiences in early childhood, elementary or secondary classrooms, including observations, field practica, and student teaching.
+All students must complete a series of continuous and ongoing experiences in elementary or secondary classrooms, including observations, field practica, and student teaching.
 Admission to the Teacher Education Program is required to enroll in methods courses and their related field experiences.
+All students enrolled in any School of Education course are required to have a valid expanded criminal background check on file prior to participation in any field experiences that includes direct or indirect contact with P-12 students.

 Student Teaching Semester Applications for student teaching of any type must be filed in the year prior to the academic year in which the work is to be done.
-The published deadlines are posted on the School of Education website where applications are available.
+The published deadlines are posted on the School of Education Canvas site where applications are available.
 Student teaching is a full-time experience requiring complete participation in the school program, including evening activities as required.
 Student teachers should plan accordingly.